Immediate Help for Temporary Disability Needs (Prestabilization)

 - You have a severe service-connected disability that is unstable (meaning an illness or injury that will change or hasn’t yet been fully treated), and

 - Your disability is expected to continue for an unknown amount of time

 What kind of benefits can I get?

 How do I get these benefits?

 You’ll need to apply for benefits.
 When you apply, you’ll have to show that you have a severe, service-connected disability that’s unstable and expected to continue for an unknown amount of time.
 This information will normally be part of your Service Treatment Record.

 Apply for benefits.

-While in active service, a Servicemember was diagnosed with Hodgkin’s disease and began chemotherapy that continued during and after her medical discharge process.
-She coordinated through her local VA medical center for follow-on treatment.
-Her claim for compensation resulted in a prestabilization rating of 100% for one year from her date of discharge.
+Example: While in active service, a Servicemember was diagnosed with Hodgkin’s disease and began chemotherapy that continued during and after her medical discharge process.
+She continued to get treatment through her local VA medical center, and we gave her a prestabilization rating of 100% for 1 year from her date of discharge.